HIDDEN VALLEY ELEMENTARY SCHOOL

 Play: children use play to make sense of the world around them and bring meaning to unknown or unsure constructs and concepts.
 Play supports social, cognitive (thinking), confidence and emotional development.

-Note: Procedures for assessing and reporting on student progress follow the guidelines laid out by the Yukon Ministry of Education, in conjunction with the schools yearly reporting schedule.
+Note: Procedures for assessing and reporting on student progress follow the guidelines laid out by the Yukon Department of Education, in conjunction with the schools yearly reporting schedule.
 This schedule is communicated to families at the beginning of each year.

 Risky Play

 When engaged in learning outdoors there are always a variety of risks at hand and teachers are vigilant before, during, and after activities to mitigate and reflect on these risks.
-Students safety is of the upmost importance to teachers.
+Students safety is of the utmost importance to teachers.
 However, avoiding all risks and hazards is not the goal.
 Allowing students to engage in "risky play and activities" supports physical and mental development, while allowing children to understand their own limitations and build confidence.
 Children are often more aware of their own abilities than we give them credit.
 Teachers must support them and teach them how to assess the risks and determine safety measures.

-Mitigation Examples Before:
+Mitigation Examples

 During: